df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/1_tot/tot-custom.md

 - Consequence : TC mannequins don't have item slots.
 They are not containers.
 They are simply targets for TC profiles.
 - Consequence : While there is a setting to require we own the gear we are customizing -- as long as a single set is in our inventory, we can apply the profile to as many actors and mannequins as are in the vicinity.

+Q: Why?

+A: A hint might lie in the doc : Accessories may be applied "regardless of original slot".
+The slot system might be a constraint the author wanted to work around.

 ## Dependencies